krb5/krb5/doc/rst_source/krb_admins/database/db_operations/create_stash.rst

      shell%

-If you do not specify a stash file, *kdb5_util* will stash the key in the file specified in your *kdc.conf* file.
+If you do not specify a stash file, *kdb5_util* will stash the key in the file specified in your :ref:`kdc.conf` file.